JoneyXiao/devopsme/README.md

 The generated site will be in the `public` directory.

+## Customization

+### Theme Configuration

+This site uses the Butterfly theme.
+The main configuration file is `_config.butterfly.yml`.

+Key customizations include:
+- Custom DevOps SVG logo and favicon
+- Full-screen gradient background
+- Customized sidebar with author card, recent posts, categories, and tags
+- Syntax highlighting with the "mac" theme

+### Custom CSS

+Custom CSS is located in `source/css/custom.css`.
+This includes:
+- Custom color variables
+- Card styling
+- Post title styling
+- Homepage layout enhancements
+- Responsive design adjustments

 ## Deployment

 The site is automatically deployed to GitHub Pages using GitHub Actions when changes are pushed to the main branch.
+The workflow configuration is in `.github/workflows/pages.yml`.

 ## Contributing